Introductory Issues in 1 Chronicles

 Genealogies

-Much of 1 Chronicles consists of genealogical lists–most of the first nine chapters and the lists of various clergy in chapters 23-27 being the most extensive.
+Much of 1 Chronicles consists of genealogical lists–most of the first nine chapters and the lists of various ministerial figures in chapters 23-27 being the most extensive.
 Almost all the genealogies from Genesis have been employed for a variety of purposes, including situating Israel among the nations and identifying traditional boundaries.
-In these cumbersome lists, which seem so strange to us, the Chronicler’s audience would have heard definitions of social rights and obligations as well as indications of status and territorial boundaries.
+In these cumbersome lists, which seem so strange to us, the Chronicler provides definitions of social rights and obligations as well as indications of status and territorial boundaries.

-The Chronicler offers us a rich collection of speeches and prayers in which he expresses his own views.
-These speeches and prayers are usually unparalleled in Samuel/Kings.
-As such they are a rich source for the Chronicler’s distinctive theological position.
+The Chronicler offers us a rich collection of speeches and prayers that are usually unparalleled in Samuel/Kings.
+As such, they are a rich source for understanding the Chronicler’s distinctive theological positions.
 It is striking, therefore, that there are no unique occurrences of speeches made by God.
-Every instance of divine speech, unmediated by prophets, is paralleled in his sources (usually Samuel or Kings).
-Although the Chronicler has felt free to “improve” these speeches found in his sources, he has not felt free to provide unique speeches attributed to God, possibly reflecting the more pious attitude of the postexilic community.
+Every instance of divine speech, unmediated by prophets, is paralleled in earlier sources (usually Samuel or Kings).
+Although the Chronicler has felt free to “improve” these original speeches, the postexilic author has not felt free to provide unique speeches attributed to God, possibly reflecting a pious unwillingness to augment the received tradition when it comes to divine decrees.

 Huge numbers

-Huge numbers are frequently encountered in these books.
+The reader of 1 and 2 Chronicles will frequently encounter huge numbers.
 For example, Asa is said to have repulsed an invasion of one million Ethiopians with an army of 580,000 (2 Chronicles 14:8-9).
-Frequently, the accuracy of these huge numbers is supported by the claim that the Hebrew word eleph, translated “thousand,” refers to a military unit from a tribal subsection rather than a literal thousand, thereby reducing the total of Asa’s forces to “580 military units.”
-Plausible as this may seem, what does one do with David’s amassing of 100,000 talents of gold (3,365 tons!) and one million talents of silver (33,000 tons!) for the Jerusalem temple (1 Chronicles 22:14) where no military units are in sight?
-It is best to see the exaggerated numbers as rhetorical devices that display the magnificence of the temple, much as we might say, “Thanks a million!”
+The accuracy of these huge numbers may be supported by the claim that the Hebrew word eleph, translated “thousand,” refers to a military unit from a tribal subsection rather than a literal thousand, thereby reducing the total of Asa’s forces to “580 military units.”
+Plausible as this may seem, what does one do with David’s amassing of 100,000 talents of gold (3,365 tons!) and one million talents of silver (33,000 tons!) for the Jerusalem TempleThe Jerusalem temple, unlike the tabernacle, was a permanent structure, although (like the tabernacle) it was a place of worship and religious activity.
+On one occasion Jesus felt such activity was unacceptable and, as reported in all four Gospels, drove from the temple those engaged… More (1 Chronicles 22:14) where no military units are in sight?
+It is best to see the exaggerated numbers as rhetorical devices that display the magnificence of the Temple, much as we might say, “Thanks a million!”

 An idealized David?